-In federal law, despite the guarantees provided for under constitutional and international law, the relationship between the ban on refoulement in Article 5 of the Asylum Act, and the power to expel refugees on security grounds under Article 65 of the Act, 10 is unclear.
-Indeed, Article 5 does not include an absolute prohibition on non-refoulement as understood in international human rights law, and expressly provides for an exception to it for security reasons.
-11 Although, according to the Federal Tribunal jurisprudence,12 conflicting provisions in federal law and international law should be resolved in favour of the latter, this does not assure strong guarantees of the respect of the principle of nonrefoulement.
+In federal law, despite the guarantees provided for under the Constitution and international law, the relationship between the ban on refoulement in Article 5 of the Asylum Act, and the power to expel refugees on security grounds under Article 65 of the Act, is unclear.
+Indeed, Article 5 does not include an absolute prohibition of refoulement as understood in international human rights law, and expressly provides for an exception to it for security reasons.
+Although, according to the Federal Tribunal jurisprudence, conflicting provisions in federal law and international law should be resolved in favour of the latter, this does not fully satisfy the obligation to respect the principle of non-refoulement.
 The Aliens Act 2005 provides in its Article 64 that "when an alien seriously or repeatedly threatens the security and the public order, puts them in danger or represents a threat for the internal or external security, the expulsion is immediately executive" and without formal decision.
-13 Any expulsion decision which is executive is carried out by the competent canton.
-14 Since the security grounds trigger an accelerated procedure, there is a risk that, where the competent authorities take into account only the federal law at first instance, without considering Switzerland's international law obligations, the person
+Any expulsion decision which is executive is carried out by the competent canton.
+Since the security grounds trigger an accelerated procedure, there is a risk that, where the competent authorities take into account only the federal law at first instance, without considering Switzerland's international law obligations, the person subject to expulsion may lack the opportunity to file a motion for a meaningful judicial review.